ehamberg/typeclassopedia-md/typeclassopedia.md

 which intermediate results are in which components, and to swap, reassociate, and generally mangle tuples as necessary.
-This problem is solved by the special arrow notation supported by GHC, similar to `do`{.haskell} notation for monads, that allows names to be assigned to intermediate results while building up arrow computations.
+This problem is solved by the special arrow notation supported by GHC, similar to `do` notation for monads, that allows names to be assigned to intermediate results while building up arrow computations.
 An example arrow implemented using arrow notation, taken from Paterson, is: